iamjannisgrimm/CoverLetter/README.md

 ## Features

 - Reads existing cover letter and resume in PDF format.
-- Tailors the cover letter based on user inputs for the company name, position, and job description.
+- Tailors the cover letter based on the url of the job descrioption or user inputs for the company name, position, and job description.
 - Utilizes OpenAI's GPT-4 model for intelligent and context-aware text generation.
 - Saves the tailored cover letter as a PDF with a professional layout.